French

 N.B.

 i) Students not placed in FSL220H1 or higher by the Placement test must first complete FSL122H1 before starting this program.
-Students exempted from FSL220H1/ FSL222H1 must replace it with FSL271H1 and any FSL or FRE half-course.
-FSL271H1 must be completed before enrolling in any higher-level FSL course.
+Students exempted from FSL220H1/ FSL222H1 may replace it with any FRE 200+ or FSL 300+ level course.

 ii) Students exempted from FSL320H1/ FSL322H1 may replace it with any FRE course.